-The Portuguese forward scored the opening two goals for the Blancos before his Argentine teammate added a third and fourth to the scoreline.Cristiano Ronaldo and Angel Di Maria each scored twice to give Real Madrid a 4-0 win at home over Copenhagen in the Champions League on Wednesday.
+The Portuguese scored the opening two goals for the Blancos before his Argentine team-mate added a third and fourth to the scoreline

-Copenhagen has endured a disastrous start to its domestic season and never looked like picking up only its second-ever away win in the Champions League as Ronaldo opened the scoring after 21 minutes at the Bernabeu.
+Copenhagen have endured a disastrous start to their domestic season and never looked like picking up only their second ever away win in the Champions League as Ronaldo opened the scoring after 21 minutes at the Bernabeu on Wednesday.

 And the Argentine winger rounded off the win with a double of his own in the final 20 minutes to put the Blancos in firm control of Group B with six points from two games.